tilt-dev/tilt.build/docs/cli/tilt_create_repo.md

 ```
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
-  -e, --env stringArray               Set environment variables in the form NAME=VALUE.
-      --filewatch strings             Re-run the command whenever the named filewatches detect a change.
-See 'tilt create filewatch' for more.
-  -h, --help                          help for cmd
+  -h, --help                          help for repo
       --host string                   Host for the Tilt HTTP server.
 Only necessary if you started Tilt with --host.
 Overrides TILT_HOST env variable. (default "localhost")
   -o, --output string                 Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-as-json|jsonpath-file.
       --port int                      Port for the Tilt HTTP server.
 Only necessary if you started Tilt with --port.
 Overrides TILT_PORT env variable. (default 10350)
+      --ref string                    Git reference to sync the repository to.
       --show-managed-fields           If true, keep the managedFields when printing objects in JSON or YAML format.
       --template string               Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
-  -w, --workdir string                Working directory of the command.
-If not specified, uses the current working directory.
 ```

 ### Options inherited from parent commands